Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 The lack of faith in our policing system has citizens looking for justice and a need to regain faith in those who are paid to protect us.

-With the Incident Accuracy Reporting System, law enforcement can once again build that faith by creating a platform where all those involved or witnesses can provide relavant documentation about an incident.
+With the Incident Accuracy Reporting System, law enforcement can once again build that faith by creating a platform where all those involved or witnesses can provide relevant documentation about an incident.

 Specifically, the platform is a content management application for capturing statements, videos, and audio feeds from first-hand individuals relating to police incident reports.
 It provides a(n):